 Mary Immaculate College (MIC), founded in 1898, is a leading university-level College of Education and Liberal Arts.
 The College has a growing and diverse community of just under 5,000 students enrolled in undergraduate programmes in Education, Liberal Arts, Early Childhood Care and Education, and Theatre Studies, as well as a range of postgraduate programmes at Diploma, MA and PhD levels.
-Each year, the College welcomes around 200 students of many nationalities to study for a short period, semester, an academic year or longer on campus while simultaneously facilitating MIC students and staff to travel abroad for study, research and work.
+MIC has campuses in Limerick City and Thurles, Co.
+Tipperary.
+Each year, the College welcomes around 500 students of many nationalities to study for a short period, semester, an academic year or longer on campus while simultaneously facilitating MIC students and staff to travel abroad for study, research and work.

 Dedicated Staff & Support

 At MIC, there are numerous staff members providing information and support to students coming to Ireland to study for short and long-term stays, and likewise travelling from MIC to take part in exchange and study abroad programmes.
 The College has a highly research-active faculty, which take part in international mobility schemes as well as regular exchanges.

 The MIC International Office can assists students/staff coming from and going to non-European destinations such as North America, Asia, Africa, Australia and more.